For centuries and across cultures, color has been used to evoke emotion, convey meaning and to express feelings.

 Knowing how your brand will be perceived is crucial for any company looking to expand globally or looking to do business with companies in other countries.

-Although globalization and the world wide web are starting to blur some of these differences, many colour perceptions have been culturally ingrained for centuries.
+Although globalization and the internet are starting to blur some of these differences, many color perceptions have been culturally ingrained for centuries.